 The slight shift and bending of the library’s volumes create a hospitable entry and transition to its interior.
 There, a larger volume containing reading spaces and a smaller volume containing support functions are organized along an open, glazed, central circulation spine linking all services.
 A community room, with audiovisual equipment, and a terrace overlooking the garden are open to the public.
 Daylight is maximized through the glazed surfaces at the street and garden sides of the library, while a glass roof brings northern light and tree views to the central portion of the building, situated along lot lines.

-Environmental and resilient aspects of the library include: siting the building on the highest elevation; insulating and sealing the building envelope; energy efficiency; abundant diffused daylight; the use of recycled and environmentally friendly materials; water conservation and preservation of its garden's mature trees.
+Environmental and resilient aspects of the library include: siting the building to allow abundant diffused daylight; insulating and sealing the building envelope; energy efficiency; the use of recycled and environmentally friendly materials; water conservation; storm water retention/percolation and preservation of the garden's mature trees.

 Award for Excellence in Design - The New York City Design Commission – 2009

 Award AIA Speed Presentations Edition 7: Consider Light, Interiors Influencing The Public Realm – March 23, 2016

 Award AIA Speed Presentations Edition 5: Inside-Out/Outside-In, Interiors Influencing The Public Realm – April 15, 2014

 New York Daily News - “Staten Island’s Mariners Harbor Getting Its Own Oyster-Shaped New York Public Library Branch in Nod to Nautical History” by Beth Strebner - December 14, 2013

 Archtober - “Building of the Day” - October 24, 2015 and October 30, 2012